Channel Tunnel: Geology

-On the English side, the stratum dip is less than 5°; on the French side this increases to 20°.
+On the English side, the stratum dip is less than 5°; on the French side, this increases to 20°.
 Jointing and faulting are present on both sides.
 On the English side, only minor faults of displacement less than 2 m exist; on the French side, displacements of up to 15 m are present owing to the Quenocs anticlinal fold.
-The faults are of limited width, filled with calcite, pyrite and remoulded clay.
-The increased dip and faulting restricted the selection of route on the French side.
+The faults are of limited width, filled with calcite, pyrite and remolded clay.
+The increased dip and faulting restricted the selection of routes on the French side.
 To avoid confusion, microfossil assemblages were used to classify the chalk marl.
 On the French side, particularly near the coast, the chalk was harder, more brittle and more fractured than on the English side.
 This led to the adoption of different tunnelling techniques on the two sides.

-The Quaternary undersea valley Fosse Dangaered, and Castle Hill landslip at the English portal, caused concerns.
-Identified by the 1964–65 geophysical survey, the Fosse Dangaered is an infilled valley system extending 80 m below the seabed, 500 m south of the tunnel route in mid-channel.
+The Quaternary undersea valley Fosse Dangeard and Castle Hill landslip at the English portal caused concerns.
+Identified by the 1964–1965 geophysical survey, the Fosse Dangeard is an infilled valley system extending 80 m below the seabed, 500 m south of the tunnel route in mid-channel.
 A 1986 survey showed that a tributary crossed the path of the tunnel, and so the tunnel route was made as far north and deep as possible.
 The English terminal had to be located in the Castle Hill landslip, which consists of displaced and tipping blocks of lower chalk, glauconitic marl and gault debris.
 Thus the area was stabilised by buttressing and inserting drainage adits.
 The service tunnel acted as a pilot preceding the main ones, so that the geology, areas of crushed rock, and zones of high water inflow could be predicted.
-Exploratory probing took place in the service tunnel, in the form of extensive forward probing, vertical downward probes and sideways probing.
+Exploratory probing was done in the service tunnel, in the form of extensive forward probing, vertical downward probes and sideways probing.